 Too much water can seep into the ground and accumulate at the ginger roots, the exact product you wish to harvest.
 Sadly, all this water will understandably result in rotting or poor root quality.
 Waterlogging can be caused by clay-rich soils with poor drainage.

 Stay away from these soils, stick to the loamy loose soil.
-Water the plants with just enough water to soak the soil, reduce watering efforts as the weather cools and seasons are changing.
+Water the plants with just enough water to soak the soil, and reduce watering efforts as the weather cools and seasons are changing.

-Ginger is very sensitive to temperature and there is very little you can do to influence the weather.
+Ginger is very sensitive to temperature and it is very little you can do to influence the weather.
 This is why your location matters so much.
 Some areas are perfect for ginger growing while others make life a bit more difficult for you.

 For areas that have tropical temperatures of 50℉ going up, no problem as such is experienced.
 The addition of mulch will help the ginger roots through the winter season.

 But if you live in colder zones, planting in pots is a better solution.
 This is because the plant will have to be kept indoors if the temperatures drop below 50℉, especially during winter or night.

 Humidity should not be confused with water content in the soil.
 Actually, humidity is the amount or percentage of gaseous water present in the air.
 To stimulate the best ginger root formation, you should have near-tropical conditions in which ginger grows naturally.

 Tropical areas receive lots of rainfall.
 This rainfall in combination with high temperatures causes rapid evaporation of this water.
 This leads to humid conditions.

 Ginger doesn’t grow well in areas of low humidity.
 Lack of standard humidity could also lead to a reduction in flowers, flowers may cease altogether.